 We have a lot of new stuff since we first created the project in the svn repository.

+Therefore it seems that now is a good momment to sync our working copy (local) with the repository.
 First, in the Project viewer window, sources tab, click every file -while holding down the control key- that has been added since the project creation (hint: in the column VCS status they appear as local).

 Right click on the selection, and Version control/Add.